irisnet/foundation/iris-nvs-program.md

 To be qualified, you have to meet one of following conditions:

-1. Proof you are experienced POS validators with more than 3 month history of performing validating service on  Cosmos/Tezos/Polkadot/IRIS testnets etc
+1. Proof you are experienced POS validators with more than 3 month history of performing validating service on one of following network:  Cosmos/Tezos/Polkadot/IRIS testnets etc

 or